atsvetkov/tsvetkov.io/content/post/practice-makes-perfect.md

 (*Steve Yegge, [Practicing Programming](https://sites.google.com/site/steveyegge2/practicing-programming)*)

 I couldn't agree more.
-More often than not we developers tend to only rely on working hours for coding.
+More often than not we developers tend to write code only during working hours.
 It's about eight hours and (hopefully) most of those are spent *actually* programming, so that seems quite enough, right?

 Wrong!